 Swami Satyananda calls the prolonged suspension between Yoga Nidra’s wakefulness and sleep the “hypnogogic state,” where we can awaken our deepest levels of creativity and healing energies.
 In this state, you can ultimately change thought patterns for the better.

-Yoga practices increase the energy levels in the body.
+Yoga practices increase energy levels in the body.
 Yoga Nidra helps conserve and consolidate this energy and relax the entire system, preparing it for pranayama and meditation.
-It is, therefore, important to keep aside sufficient time for yoga nidra after yoga postures.
+It is, therefore, important to keep aside sufficient time for Yoga Nidra after yoga postures.

 A 20- ‘to 30- minute session of Yoga Nidra is said to be the equivalent of approximately three hours of deep sleep!